-1. Criticizing others
+1. Parenting mistakes to correct: Criticizing others

 The most basic and perhaps the most overlooked is criticizing and talking negatively about others in front of our kids.
 This can happen as we express our frustration and dissatisfaction about domestic help or a family member.
 This is one of the biggest parenting mistakes we are making.

 We all know kids ‘lie’.
 Tummies are always aching when veggies are served for dinner and toothaches magically disappear when it’s not school night.
-However, if you or your spouse are lying in front of kids especially when they know the truth just validates that lying is acceptable.
+However, if you or your spouse are lying in front of kids especially when they know the truth, it just validates that lying is acceptable.
 We need to teach kids that although lying might seem the easier way out sometimes, it is more important to show courage and tell the truth.

 Like all couples, Rajeev and I have our share of disagreements that can often spill over into heated discussions.
 Again, the rule of thumb here is to never accuse each other in front of the kids or speak to each other in an aggressive or disrespectful manner.
 After all, we are setting the road map for our kids to manage their future relationships.

 4. Influence of alcohol

-A good check while drinking is to ask yourself: “Would we be able to respond adequately to an emergency if we have this additional drink?”
-It’s never too early to teach our children that ‘moderation is the key.
+A good check while drinking is to ask yourself, “Would we be able to respond adequately to an emergency if we have this additional drink?”
+It’s never too early to teach our children that moderation is the key.